"Everyone dies not everyone really lives" ~ Braveheart.

 - Don’t share blindly on social media.
 Verify any suspect articles on sites like Snopes.

 - Acknowledge that you are responsible for your financial well-being.
 Not your husband, your wife, your partner and especially not your financial advisor.
 You never know what the future will bring and you are going to have to live it.

 - Start learning about your finances.
-Understand the advice that you get.
+Understand the advice that you're given.
 Understand that advisors who are providing you with information have been described by Nassim Taleb as “experts who are not experts”.
 They suffer from groupthink and run with the herd … with your money!

 - Take a good hard look at your life.
 Are you stuck in a rut?
 If "yes" then take a short trip out of your comfort zone.

 - Be grateful for your life and all you have.

 - The world is not limited to your neighbourhood.
 Explore more.

 - Rejuvenate your creativity.
 It has hibernated and is waiting for spring to bring it alive.